atomisthq/docs/docs/automations/graphql.md

 ```
 !!! note
     `GraphClient.executeQueryFromFile` and `GraphQL.subscriptionFromFile`
     take an optional `current` parameter.
-If omitted GraphQL files will be
+If omitted, Atomist tries to
-    attempted to be loaded from a `./graphql/` directory in the root of your
+    load GraphQL files from a `./graphql/` directory in the root of your
     automation client project.

     When specifying the filename, the `.graphql` extension is optional.

 ## Mutations

-Most of the data in the Atomist platform is being ingested via WebHooks.
+Most of the data in the Atomist platform is ingested via Webhooks and is read-only.

-Nevertheless there are currently six GraphQL mutations available to handlers
+There are however six GraphQL mutations available to handlers
 in automation clients that can be very useful.

 | Mutation | Description |